-We often take modern luxuries that make our lives more comfortable for granted.
-Contact lenses have gone through major development over the last 500 years, increasing in comfort, convenience and clarity with each new development.
-The history of contact lenses is just as fascinating as the current technologies being used to make contact lenses more comfortable to wear.
+Contact lenses have been through many developments over the last 500 years, increasing in comfort, convenience and clarity.
+The history of contact lenses is just as fascinating as the current technology being used to make contact lenses more comfortable to wear.

 Here is a timeline of each major development in the history of contact lenses, some of which may surprise you.

-In his ‘Codex of the eye’, Leonardo Da Vinci described a method that could alter corneal power by wearing a water-filled glass over the eye, or submerging the head in a bowl of water.
-It is thought to be the first recorded attempt to introduce the idea of contact lenses, although it’s thought he was not interested in correcting vision, rather learning about the mechanisms of accommodation of the eye, or how the eye moves between different distances.
+In his ‘Codex of the eye’, inventor Leonardo Da Vinci described a method that could alter corneal power by wearing a water-filled glass over the eye or submerging the head in a bowl of water.
+It is thought to be the first recorded attempt to introduce the idea of contact lenses, although it’s thought he was not interested in correcting vision, rather learning about accommodation of the eye, or how the eye moves between different distances.

-French philosopher Descartes proposed to use a glass tube filled with liquid, which would be placed in direct contact with the cornea.
+French philosopher René Descartes proposed to use a glass tube filled with liquid, which would be placed in direct contact with the cornea.
 The protruding end would be made of clear glass.
 Intended for vision correction, it ultimately couldn’t be used as it made blinking impossible.

 Based on Descartes’ model, in 1801, Thomas Young made a basic pair of contact lenses.
 Using wax, he affixed water-filled lenses to his eyes, neutralising its refractive power.
 Like Da Vinci’s model, Young’s creation was not designed to correct refractive errors.